Congressional Testimony: The Hepatitis B Vaccine

 And the fact that there is $1 billion in the trust fund is a disgrace because there are children out there who need that money because they have done what they were told to do by doctors and public health officials.
 And they're out there coping and suffering with vaccine injuries.
 And nobody is helping them because all the resources of HHS and Justice are brought against these plaintiffs.
 Justice represents Secretary Shalala in these cases.
 And it's not a level playing field.

 And I think it is -- we absolutely oppose the using of any of that $1 billion for anything other than compensating these children.
-The money for these studies needs to come out of the billions of dollars that's being given to HHS to fund new vaccine development and to set up tracking systems to track children in order to enforce vaccination and to promote vaccination.
+The money for these studies needs to come out of the billions of dollars that's being given to HHS to fund new vaccine development and to set up tracking systems to track children in order to enforce vaccination.
+And I -- and to promote vaccination.

 We have got to do a better job of looking at the existing vaccines we have before we put new vaccines on the market.
 And we've got to do a better job of taking care of the children who pay the price, who are the casualties of our public health programs.
 Our children deserve no less.